Doug Henwood: Writing

-In 1992, Henwood worked with John Liscio on The Liscio Report on the Economy, a financial advisory agency that publishes proprietary research.
-The newsletter is widely followed in the investment community.
-In 2000, after Liscio's death, Henwood and Phillipa Dunne, a business partner, inherited The Liscio Report and continue to publish it using the research techniques Liscio pioneered.
+In 1992, Henwood worked with John Liscio on The Liscio Report on the Economy.
+In 2000, after Liscio's death, Henwood and Phillipa Dunne, a business partner, inherited The Liscio Report and continue to publish it.

 Henwood has written four books.
 His first, The State of the USA Atlas (1994), is a social atlas of the U.S. in the Pluto Press atlas series.
 This was followed in 1997 by Wall Street (Verso Books), in which Henwood describes the workings of high finance, and then by After the New Economy (The New Press, 2003), an analysis of the 1990s boom and bust.
 Henwood's most recent book is My Turn: Hillary Clinton Targets the Presidency (Seven Stories Press, 2016).

 His articles have appeared in The Nation, Harper's Magazine, Grand Street, The Village Voice, Newsday, the Los Angeles Times, The Guardian, and Extra!.
 He is a contributing editor at The Nation.

 Radio and other media

 Henwood began hosting the weekly radio show and podcast Behind the News in 1996.
 It is produced at KPFA and, formerly, WBAI.
 Henwood had been a regular contributor to Samori Marksman's show starting in 1989.
-Behind the News features interviews with activists, intellectuals, and academics, preceded by a summary of recent economic headlines.
 Notable guests include Noam Chomsky, James K. Galbraith, Christopher Hitchens, Lewis H. Lapham, George McGovern, Joseph Stiglitz, Gore Vidal, Yanis Varoufakis, and Slavoj Žižek.

-On November 11, 2010, Henwood announced that his retirement from Behind the News in its current form, instead broadcasting from another venue and on his website.
-This change arose from an interim producer's decision to reschedule Henwood's show to Saturdays and reduce its airtime to twice a month despite Henwood's having raised substantial funds during the network's previous fund drive, conditions that Henwood found unacceptable.
+On November 11, 2010, Henwood announced his retirement from Behind the News under WBAI.

+In 2017, Behind the News was picked up by Jacobin for its Jacobin Radio Podcast.

-Henwood occasionally interviews on other radio and television programs.
-He appeared in Lapham's dramatic documentary film The American Ruling Class.
+Henwood appeared in Lapham's dramatic documentary film The American Ruling Class.

 Personal life

 Henwood is married to journalist Liza Featherstone; they live in Brooklyn with their son.
+He is a member of the Democratic Socialists of America.